 The posters in this digital collection represent only one small part of the Joseph M. Bruccoli Great War Collection at the University of South Carolina.
 The Collection was established in 1997 by Matthew J. and Arlyn Bruccoli in memory of Joseph M. Bruccoli, Matthew J. Bruccoli’s father, who fought in the first World War.

-This collection of presidential campaign buttons, bumper stickers, brochures, and other ephemera documents U.S. Presidential races from 1940 to 1984.
-The collection includes materials from donor collections as well as materials curated and collected by South Carolina Political Collections Staff.
+This collection of presidential campaign buttons, bumper stickers, brochures, and other ephemera documents U.S. Presidential races from 1932 to 2000.
+The collection includes materials from donor collections as well as materials curated and collected by South Carolina Political Collections staff.

 Objects from McKissick Museum’s permanent collection focused on the ethics, culture, and effects of World War I, encouraging audiences to think about how views of art, propaganda, and service rewards from the war have changed over time.

 Poised for the sesquicentennial remembrance of the Civil War, South Carolina and the Civil War brings together eyewitness views and accounts of this period of American history, selected from the rich holdings of University of South Carolina Libraries.

 This World War I soldier’s sketchbook is the mark of Cpl.
 Douglas G. Ward, an otherwise unknown British soldier-artist.